Pokagon State Park/Trine State Recreation Area

 - The property has gone through a massive overhaul since 2007 that started with the removal of non-functioning features of the former church camp.
-These included a three- tier swimming pool, go-kart track, paintball course, tennis courts, amphitheatre, roads, and 36 buildings.
+These included a three- tier swimming pool, go-kart track, paintball course, tennis courts, amphitheater, roads, and 36 buildings.

 - New construction and renovation of existing buildings for began with a new entrance road off of Feather Valley Road.
 It continued with renovation of the rustic dining lodge to a first-class day-use conference center (Swenson Lodge) and 12 cabins for overnight rental, construction of a paved bike path and the welcome center, and installation of a boat rental dock, a public fishing pier, and the Rolling Oaks Multipurpose Trail.

 - Restoration of natural features, including a wetland and a unique fen ecosystem, were important in the development process.

 - A “soft” opening was held in November 2013 to allow guests to use trails and fish.
 Cabins and other facilities will open on May 15, 2014.

 The site has a long and well-known history in Steuben County and has historic connections to Pokagon State Park.
 The site will be managed as a unit of Pokagon.

 - The land that is now Trine SRA was operated as Wing Haven Resort from 1948 until the early 1970s.
 The resort featured eight cabins, five of which were duplexes; two single units; and one dormitory setting with several rooms.
 The centerpiece was its rustic dining lodge.